Balzu/WC/README.md

 ### __WC (Wi-Fi Cracker)__ is a security audit tool used to check the strength of Wi-Fi passwords using a Raspberry Pi.
 It is able to tell if a WPA/WPA2 access point is using a weak passphrase by trying to guess it via dictionary-based attacks.

 ### Usage
-Enter in _src_ folder and run `python3 cracker.py` with super user permissions.
+Enter _src_ folder and run `python3 cracker.py` with super user permissions.

 ### Extensions
 You can add any dictionary to be used for password cracking by adding a file in the _dictionaries_ folder